elixir-europe-training/ELIXIR-TrP-FAIR-training-handbook/docs/chapters/chapter_05.md

     The identifier allows both **human** and **machine** users to **access the resource** (_the ticket tells you where to get your coat back_).

-By now you must be asking: in the context of training when should I worry about the PIDs?
+By now you must be asking: in the context of training, when should I worry about the PIDs?
 Let me help you with that!
 For training materials, PIDs can be assigned to:

 * Individual training materials (e.g., a set of slides, a training dataset)
-* A collection of materials associated with a training event
+* A collection of materials associated with a training event or topic
 * Authors of the materials

 In the following paragraphs we discuss how to get these PIDs for your training materials.
 Some real-word case studies provide a few examples of approaches to giving PIDs to your  training materials.

-## Types of PIDs Relevant for Training Materials
+## Types of PIDs relevant for training materials

 Although there are a number of different PID types that can be applied to objects and authors, the two which are most used for training materials are discussed here.
 These are DOIs and ORCID.